puppetlabs-toy-chest/puppetlabs-azure/README.md

 A block of data to be affiliated with a host upon launch.
 On Linux hosts, this can be a script to be executed on launch by cloud-init.
 On such Linux hosts, this can either be a single-line command (for example `touch /tmp/some-file`) which will be run under bash, or a multi-line file (for instance from a template) which can be any format supported by cloud-init.

-This currently doesn't work for Windows hosts.
+Windows images (and Linux images without cloud-init) need to provide their own mechanism to execute or act on the provided data.

 ##### `endpoints`